 “The current climate of elevated political uncertainty brings more potential volatility to the market, which could be beneficial for investors in search of value opportunities,” according to Moninger.
 “Volatile markets provides advisors the chance to really deliver value and support to clients by helping them navigate uncertainty and stay on course to meet their investment goals.”

 While advisors are cautious about politics’ effect on volatility, some advisors are optimistic that President Donald Trump’s tax policies will have a positive effect on the market, with 25% saying corporate tax reform will be the top catalyst.
+While 23% of advisors think Trump’s tax policies will reduce taxes for individuals, advisors do not anticipate changing their strategies for tax management.
+The survey finds that many advisors are considering the same strategies to help clients reduce tax bills that they implemented last year, including tax loss harvesting (31%), followed by tax-managed equity funds (21%) and municipal bond funds (21%).

 When asked specifically about their attitudes about municipal bonds, advisors said the asset class is the preferred method for reducing overall tax exposure.